microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 This identifier enables calling code to query a given xlang component about its support for specific interfaces.

+Once a COM interface is published, it cannot be changed.
+As stated before, a COM interface is a stable contract between caller and callee.
+Interoperability would be impossible if COM interfaces were allowed to change over time.

 COM Interfaces are allowed to inherit from other interfaces.
 This is often used to add capabilities to later versions of a given component.
 By inheriting from another interface, the COM interface is defining a single longer array of function pointers, where the first set of function pointers are